Funeral: Sikh

-On the day of the cremation, the body is washed and dressed and then taken to the Gurdwara or home where hymns (Shabadads) from Sri Guru Granth Sahib Ji, the Sikh Scriptures are recited by the congregation.
-Kirtan may also be performed by Ragis while the relatives of the deceased recite "Waheguru" sitting near the coffin.
+The two prayers that must be recited are the Areas and the Kirtan Sohila.
+On the day of the cremation, the body is washed and dressed and then taken to the Gurdwara or home where hymns (Shabads) from Sri Guru Granth Sahib Ji, the Sikh scriptures, are recited by the congregation.
+Kirtan may also be performed by Ragis, while the relatives of the deceased recite "Waheguru" while sitting near the coffin.
 This service normally takes from 30 to 60 minutes.
 At the conclusion of the service, an Ardas is said before the coffin is taken to the cremation site.

-At the point of cremation, a few more Shabadads may be sung and final speeches are made about the deceased person.
+At the point of cremation, a few more Shabads may be sung and final speeches are made about the deceased person.
 The eldest son or a close relative generally lights the fire.
 This service usually lasts about 30 to 60 minutes.
-The ashes are later collected and disposed of by immersing them in a river, preferably one of the five rivers in the state of Punjab, India.
+The ashes are later collected and disposed of by immersing them in a river.
+Some families may take the ashes to one of the five rivers in the state of Punjab, India, but this not a religious requirement.

-The ceremony in which the Sidharan Paath is begun after the cremation ceremony, may be held when convenient, wherever the Sri Guru Granth Sahib Ji is present.
+The ceremony in which the Sidharan Paath is begun, after the cremation ceremony, may be held when convenient, wherever the Sri Guru Granth Sahib Ji is present.

-Hymns are sung from Sri Guru Granth Sahib Ji; the first five and final verses of "Anand Sahib," the "Song of Bliss," are recited or sung.
+Hymns are sung from Sri Guru Granth Sahib Ji, and the first five and final verses of "Anand Sahib" and the "Song of Bliss," are recited or sung.
 The first five verses of Sikhism's morning prayer, "Japji Sahib", are read aloud to begin the Sidharan paath.
 A hukam, or random verse, is then read from Sri Guru Granth Sahib Ji.
 Ardas, a prayer, is offered, and Prashad, a sacred sweet, is distributed.
 Langar, a meal, is then served to guests.

-While the Sidharan paath is being read, the family may also sing hymns daily.
-Reading may take as long as needed to complete the paath.
+While the Sidharan Paath is being read, the family may also sing hymns daily.
+Reading may take as long as needed to complete the Paath.

-This ceremony is followed by Sahaj Paath Bhog, Kirtan Sohila, night time prayer is recited for one week, and finally Ardas called the "Antim Ardas" ("Final Prayer") is offered the last week.
+This ceremony is followed by Sahaj Paath Bhog, the Kirtan Sohila (night time prayer) is recited for one week, and finally an Ardas called the "Antim Ardas" ("Final Prayer") is offered in the last week.